 Pay Down the Mortgage Faster

 One of the primary reasons most people rent out a room is to get help paying down the mortgage or property taxes.
-This additional income stream means you can spend less on your own housing costs or pay back the loan faster.
+This is a common type of house hacking as the additional income stream means you can spend less on your own housing costs or pay back the loan faster.
 Plus, the money can also be put toward improvements and renovations that will increase the home's value.

 Someone Else to Help with Chores